 5. Completed ADA form

 6. A written statement explaining why you want to pursue respiratory care a a career?
 (Please make sure your name and A# on are on all communication)

 7. One MP4 formatted video explaining: Why you chose the B.S.R.C. program at TX State University to achieve this career goal?

 8. Transcripts for classes taken outside of TX State University and have not been transferred into TX State University or are not viewable on your Degree Audit.

-Priority applications will be processed, and decision emails sent out the first FULL week of February.
+Priority applications will be processed, and decision emails sent out the end of the first FULL week of February.

 Applications received during the Priority Application Phase and DOES NOT meet the requirements listed above, WILL BE automatically defaulted to the General Application for Admission.

-General applications will be processed, and decision emails sent out the Second FULL week of June or within 14 business days of application, if received after June 1st.
+General applications will be processed, and decision emails sent out the end of the Second FULL week of June.

 IMPORTANT: Background checks, drug screening, and proof of immunization are required following initial acceptance into the program.
 Applicants must successfully clear each of these three requirements to be fully accepted into the program.